opiproject/opi-prov-life/boot/REBOOT.md

 ## 1: DPU reboots

+When DPU reboots we want to notify Host (either OS or BMC) about this fact.

 ### Why

 * Host can yank DPU power if Host is not aware that DPU is rebooting